alexshapalov/alexshapalov/README.md

 Blog Ideas:
 - How Puma works
-- Start with GPT, OpenAI and RubyAI gem
+- Start with GPT, OpenAI, and RubyAI gem
-- Extend Self in Mudule
+- Extend Self in Module
 - OOP
 - Measure rails speed with MiniProfiler
-- Start blog with jekull
+- Start a blog with Jekyll
-- Proc, Block and Lambda
+- Proc, Block, and Lambda

 alexsh.dev/ruby-for-beginers
 alexsh.dev/ruby